'Cutting-edge technology' to be implemented in school curriculums

 "You had these students learning about IOT using the same technologies that maybe a BMW would use to connect their car to the cloud," said Michael LeBlanc, CEO and founder of Blue Spurs.

-The hardware of each Blue Kit can vary from $100 to $5 but the overall prize of the kit depends on what schools would want it to contain.
+The hardware of each Blue Kit can vary from $100 to $5 but the overall price depends on what schools want it to contain.

 How the lessons work